Join live demo

 Another common issue: what if an employee leaves?
 Without a CRM, exiting employees may have customer information stored on their personal tablet, laptop, or mobile device—and that valuable data walks out right along with them.
 An online CRM keeps your valuable and sensitive data where it belongs: with you.

 It's easy to buy a book on Amazon or a pair of shoes on Zappos; you don't need training to do it.
-That kind of user-friendly interface is also what your small business should expect from a CRM system online.
+That kind of user-friendly interface is also what your small business should expect from online CRM software.

 Advanced enterprise-level CRM software may have processes designed for larger companies with IT specialists on staff.
-In contrast, most small and mid-sized online CRM suppliers design their software to make it easy for employees who wear many hats.
+In contrast, most small and mid-sized online CRM suppliers design their software to make it easy for employees who wear many hats or are pulled in many directions.

 Users typically start in a personalized dashboard that calls attention to important tasks.
 You and the members of your team each see only the information needed.
 That gives you the power of CRM without the complications of an enterprise system, making your life easier and letting you focus on building a successful business.